pH and pKa

 pKa = -log10 (Ka) = -log10 (1.25×10^-10) = 9.9

-Therefore, the pKa of the weak acid in this solution is 9.9.
+Therefore, the pKa values of weak acids can be determined using these calculations, and in this case, the pKa value is 9.9.

 Remember, understanding pH and pKa is essential in chemistry, especially in acid-base reactions.
 With these formulas and examples, you can now solve problems related to pH and pKa with ease!